mofokengpablo0/Consilidation_Project/Code Files/README.md

    docker compose up --build
    ```

+   > **Important:** make sure `.env` is filled in *before* running this for the first time.
+MariaDB only creates the database and user during its container's very first startup — if it starts once with missing or blank credentials, editing `.env` afterward won't fix it.
+If that happens, reset with `docker compose down -v` (see Troubleshooting below) and start again.

    This will:
    - Start a MariaDB container and create the database/user from your `.env` values
    - Build the Django image from the `Dockerfile`